Avoid Phishing and Suspicious Email

-- Double check the domain name for misspellings
+- Double check the domain name (the name following the www in the URL or web address) for misspellings

 - Is the extension (.edu, .com, .net, .org, .gov) correct?

-- Check the sender's address too!
-Do the written address and destination URL match?
+- Check the sender's email address too!
+Does the domain of the email address match the destination URL?

 - If the links match and begin with https://, click with caution and confirm the site is encrypted with a locked padlock in the address bar